18 graduation party ideas to celebrate commencement in style

 17. Indoor graduation dance party

 A dance is always a fun option for a high school graduation party.
-Your grads may especially enjoy it now, as many schools have had to cancel proms, spring flings, and other celebrations during the pandemic.
 To make it even more festive, pick a graduation party theme, like ’80s, ’90s, or disco and encourage costumes.
 Whatever the theme, decorate with lots of bright lights and glitter.

 Graduation dance party invitation wording: